NathanaeldHerrera/Phyllotis_Right_ventricle_hypertropy/README.md

 This repository is for data processing and analyses related to Bautista et al. (in review), "Elevational variation in heart mass and suppression of hypoxia-induced right ventricle hypertrophy in Andean leaf-eared mice (Phyllotis)".

-Here, we provide the phenotypic data used in this study and outline the transcriptomic analyses.
+Here, we provide the phenotypic data, rna-seq QC metrics, and the raw featureCounts data used in this study and outline the transcriptomic analyses.

 The pipeline is as follows:
 1. **Read preprocessing and alignment** (Nextflow, FastP, HiSat2)